microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

 ## ANTLR
 From a grammar, ANTLR generates a parser that can build parse trees and also generates a listener interface (or visitor) that makes it easy to respond to the recognition of phrases of interest.
 ANTLR is really two things: a tool that translates your grammar to a parser/lexer in Java (or other target language) and the runtime needed by the generated parsers/lexers.
 Once parsers and lexers are generated, the tool is no longer needed, so it won't be part of template SDK.
-CEL uses ANTLR, so CEL SDK already includes ANTRL runtime.
+AEL uses ANTLR, so AEL SDK already includes ANTRL runtime.
 There will be no additional penaly of using ANTLR with careful planning

 ## Parsing Strategy
 Current grammar is based on standard json grammar with addtional rules to handle adaptive card template language